goodtaeeun/FuzzFrame/README.md

 Currently, the exploitation phase starts at the 3/4 point of the entire runtime.

-See the script "run_ALFGo.sh" to modify it.
+See the script "run_AFLGo.sh" to modify it.

 ## Check results
 After the fuzzing is done, you can check the results under ``` /box/output ```